The perfect combination of two well-mannered breeds, the Lab Pointer is one of the most softhearted and clever dogs around.

 However, when it comes to Lab Pointers, it is indeed very comforting to know that both parent dogs are strong, intelligent working dogs.

 What could perhaps give rise to a dilemma when deciding whether or not to go for this mixed breed are the contradicting personalities of the parent dogs.

 While Labradors are known to be some of the gentlest and cooperative breeds, the Pointer, on the other hand, is an independent and relatively less complaisant dog.

 This clash of personalities is an important factor to take into account if you’re in the process of deciding what dog breed would best be suited for you.

 In this guide, expect to be enlightened about all that you need to know about keeping the Lab pointer as a pet.

-We understand that the journey of bringing a puppy home and raising it can be quite the daunting experience.
+We understand that the journey of bringing a puppy home and raising it can be quite a daunting experience.